sal55/langs/pcl/readme.md

 On the latter point, it's designed to do ahead-of-time compilation only, and to do it quickly.

-(On my machine, pc.exe \[for fixed Win64 asm/exe/dll target\] builds from source in about 0.11 seconds, for some 20K lines of code in 20 modules.
-I think I once estimated that building LLVM from source would take 6-12 hours, based on a figure of 26 minutes using 14 cores on some higher-end Intel machine.
-My PC was the cheapest in the shop in 2010.)
+(On my machine, pc.exe \[for fixed Win64 asm/exe/dll target\] builds from source in around 0.1 seconds, for some 18KLoC.
+I think I once estimated that building LLVM from source would take 6-12 hours on the same machine.)

 ### Targets